Create an Inclusive Workplace

 Consider what biases your company may have when screening candidates for employment.
 What about while interviewing?
 What unconscious biases might be affecting who gets interviewed or receives a job offer?
 Are individuals from some groups assumed to be coachable, but individuals from other groups assumed not to be?

-You can also learn how to recognize interview biases by listening to the latest 2-Minute HR podcast on the HR Support Center.
+You can also learn how to recognize interview biases by review our HR compliance materials with the HR Support Center.

 Post ads strategically

 We tend to network with people who are like us, so social networks and employee referral programs can easily become homogeneous and hamper diversity efforts.
 Fortunately, there are lot of job boards designed to help individuals from minority and underrepresented groups find work.